opestro/odoo-17-dnd-generale/README.md

-# Installing Odoo 17.0 with one command (Supports multiple Odoo instances on one server).
+# Installing Odoo 17.0 with one command (Supports multiple Odoo instances on one server) Insha Allah.

 ## Quick Installation